23W-GBAC/MyProgrammingJourney/blog_content/6-finally.md

 ---
 [Back to Topics](../README.md)

-Now that I know the right command, I proceed with the structure of the code, I know I can use the 'if, elif, else' commands for this task code, in my mind I've been picturing the 'cmd.exe' command  openning a different link after each 'elif' condition, but I just asked ChatGPT for a solution.
-It surprised me with this 'case' command that I didn't know about, which comes very handy to what I'm trying to do.
-Something else that I didn't realize is to just assign variables to the links and have only one 'cmd.exe' command at the end of the code, openning the variables; which makes a lot of sense because my idea would be repetitive and I'm trying to automate a task.
+Now that I know the right command, I proceed with the structure of the code, I know I can use the 'if, elif, else' commands for this task code, in my mind I've been picturing the 'cmd.exe' command  opening a different link after each 'elif' condition, but I just asked ChatGPT for a solution.
+It surprised me with this 'case' command that I didn't know about, which comes very handy with what I'm trying to do.
+Something else that I didn't realize is to just assign variables to the links and have only one 'cmd.exe' command at the end of the code, opening the variables; which makes a lot of sense because my idea would be repetitive and I'm trying to automate a task.

 > You:
 > I want to automate this command of cmd.exe by I want to, depending on if it's Monday, Tuesday, Wednesday, Thursday, or Friday, I want to open certain links on Microsoft Edge.
 How can I do this?